Paddy Tuimavave: Background

 He is related to Evarn and Tony, who have both also played for the New Zealand national rugby league team, and Paki Tuimavave who also represented Western Samoa.

 Playing career

 A Mount Albert Lions and Northcote Tigers player in the Auckland Rugby League competition,.
 Tuimavave was part of the 1988 Auckland side that defeated Great Britain 30-14 at Carlaw Park.
 Tuimavave scored a try in that match.
 In 1991 Tuimavave played for Canterbury in the Lion Red Showdown competition against Auckland, Western Suburbs and North Sydney.

-Tuimavave also played for Leigh (Heritage № 977) and Workington Town in England.
+Tuimavave also played for Leigh and Workington Town in England.

 Representative career

 Tuimavave represented New Zealand in two tests against Papua New Guinea in 1990.
 He also represented Samoa in the 1986, 1988 and 1992 Pacific Cups and was named in the 1986 and 1992 team of the tournament selections.